WASdev/sample.DefaultApplication/jakarta/README.md

 ![](./images/WarningRules.png)

 This is a small application, and we could easily make the package name changes manually, but the [Eclipse Transformer](https://openliberty.io/blog/2021/03/17/eclipse-transformer.html) is highly recommended to make the code changes since there are some `javax` packages that remain in Java SE.
 Another cool feature of the Eclipse Transformer is that you can use it to modify your source code or your application binaries.
-We have used the binary feature to generate test applications.
+We have used the binary feature to generate Jakarta test applications.
 You can use the binary feature to run a quick proof of concept for your application running on Jakarta.

-Since we only want to generate changes for the source code, we need to clean the project before generating the changes (and yes, I forgot to do this the first time).
+Since we only want to make changes to the source code, we need to clean the project before generating the changes (and yes, I forgot to do this the first time).
 Here are the steps to run the Eclipse Transformer:

 1. Download and install the [Eclipse Transformer](https://projects.eclipse.org/projects/technology.transformer)
 1. Clean the binaries from the `jakarta` folder by running the following command